jbarnes850/adaptive-model-compression/README.md

 ## Project Overview

-Adaptive LLaMA Proxy (ALP) is a proof-of-concept system developed for the South Park Commons Llama 3 Hackathon.
-It demonstrates adaptive model compression for Llama 3.1 8B, 70B, and 405B, optimizing for different tasks while balancing performance and efficiency.
-ALP showcases a novel approach to language model deployment, adapting to task complexity in real-time.
+Adaptive LLaMA Proxy (ALP 3.1) is a proof-of-concept system developed for the South Park Commons Llama 3 Hackathon.
+It demonstrates on-device adaptive model compression for large language models (LLMs), specifically Llama 3.1 8B, 70B, and 405B.
+ALP 3.1 dynamically selects the most appropriate compressed version of Llama 3.1 based on the complexity of the input task, all while running locally on the user's device.
+This approach optimizes for different tasks while balancing performance and efficiency, without relying on cloud resources.

+ALP 3.1 showcases a novel approach to local language model deployment, adapting to task complexity in real-time.
+By optimizing on-device resource usage while maintaining high-quality outputs, it enhances privacy and reduces latency compared to cloud-based solutions.

 ## Key Features